If you live in Mexico or Latin America, have you created a plan for what to do in case of an accident, natural disaster, or healthcare emergency?

 Spanish language skills are imperative

-Depending on English-speaking Mexicans during this process is not advised as they may not be available when you need them.
-Have someone at the ready who can negotiate procedures in Spanish.
-There are a number of facilitators, translators, and attorneys who speak English or other languages, best to keep their information handy.
+Depending on Spanish-speaking friends or Mexican friends during this process requires a Plan B. What if they are not available when needed?
+Have more than one person at the ready who can negotiate procedures in Spanish.
+There are a number of facilitators, translators, and attorneys who speak English or other languages, best to keep their information handy for your back-up group.

 What happens if you die in Mexico, have no spouse, no next-of-kin, no legal documents stating your wishes, and no legal representatives?